Skip to main content

 Musculoskeletal disorders

-Musculoskeletal disorders (MSD) are a serious health concern for the NSW mining and extractives industry, accounting for more than 40% of workers’ compensation claims.
+Musculoskeletal disorders (MSD) are a serious health concern for the NSW mining and extractives industry.

 What is a musculoskeletal disorder (MSD)